gliderShip/xeng_cms/README.md

 - composer install inside the project root

-- download media.zip archive and extract it under public_html
+- download media.zip archive and extract it under web

 - use start script to start the server (check the path inside, you might need to change it)